natbrunt/TypeScript-NextJS-blog/README.md

 ### Development
  - image name cannot contain spaces, maybe fix this by adding % for everyspace in the backend
  - Multiple images cannot be uploaded
- - instead of displaying markdown in the ArticleFeed, it would be better to add a preview attribute to the front-end and back-end
- - Customize the theme-toggle button
+ - Can image URLS be displayed in MarkDown?
- - v0.dev, create an About.tsx
+ - About.tsx
- - Blog article ideas
+    - GoDaddy
-    - How to install MongoDb as a Windows Service
-    - How to Delivery Food like a Pro in 2025
+        -ensure we have a working @nathanjbee.app email

 ## Technologies
  - NextJS